 Wireless internet routers also require periodic firmware updates to ensure optimum signal stability, functionality, and strength.

-4 Tips for Maximizing Battery Life
+4 Tips to Improve Battery Life

 1. Ensure optimal wireless security camera location